You are using an outdated browser. Please upgrade your browser to improve your experience.

 Testing may include paper-and-pencil tests, computerized tests, or simply answering questions.
 The number and variety of tests required, as well as the time needed to complete them, will depend on the condition being assessed.
 Some tests may be easy, while others are more complex.
 Most patients find that the tests are interesting and even enjoyable.
 If you use glasses or a hearing aid, they should be worn when you take the tests.
 It’s important that you do your best, because the information gathered will play a key role in formulating your plan of care.

 Does healthcare insurance pay for the neuropsychological evaluation?

 What is the cost for these services if the patient chooses to pay for a neuropsychological evaluation without using his/her insurance?

 The cost of a Neuropsychological Evaluation depends upon the presenting concerns and the requirements of the evaluation.
-The base charge for a Neuropsychological Evaluation is $1,500, but may be up to $2,500 for more complex referral questions.
 Please contact our Administrative Assistant, at (203) 741-3413, with specific questions about billing and cost.

 Center for Brain Health Appointments: (203) 741-3413